Cameron Payne NBA Playoffs Player Props: Suns vs. Nuggets

 - Payne is responsible for attempting 6.1% of his team's field goal attempts this season with 9.4 per game.

-- He's made 1.4 threes per game, or 6.8% of his team's makes from beyond the arc this season.

-- Payne's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- Defensively, the Nuggets are eighth in the league, allowing 112.5 points per game.
+- The Nuggets are the eighth-best defensive team in the league, allowing 112.5 points per game.

-- The Nuggets are the 15th-ranked squad in the NBA, conceding 25.7 assists per contest.
+- The Nuggets concede 25.7 assists per contest, 15th-ranked in the NBA.

-- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the league.
+- Giving up 11.4 made 3-pointers per contest, the Nuggets are the third-ranked squad in the league.

 Cameron Payne vs. the Nuggets